vladdeSV/my-windows/README.md

 Get even more information about your system.

 ### [WinDirStat](https://windirstat.net/)
 Visualize all files and their sizes.
-Helps me track down large files and folders in my sytem.
+Helps me track down large files and folders in my system.

 ### [qBittorrent](https://www.qbittorrent.org/) ![Open-Source][Open-Source]
 Torrent client, for when you need to download GIMP by other means than direct download.